 Eye pain that comes with vision loss may be a symptom of an emergency medical problem.
 Speak with your ophthalmologist, eye doctor, or health care provider immediately if you lose vision while experiencing eye pain.

 The conjunctiva is the tissue that borders the front of the eye and the underside of the eyelid.
-The conjunctiva can become infected and inflamed.
-Usually, this occurs from an allergy or infection.
+It can become infected and inflamed due to an allergy or infection.